 The most important lesson I have learned in the 50 years I have spent working toward the building of a better world is that the true work of social transformation starts within.
 It begins inside your own heart and mind, because the battleground of human transformation is really, more than any other thing, the struggle within the human consciousness to believe and accept what is true.
 Thus to truly revolutionize our society, we must first revolutionize ourselves.
 We must be the change we seek if we are to effectively demand transformation from others.

 Oh, how I needed to hear that, Martin!

 Martin, the morning following the election of the new president of the United States, I arose very early, having had little sleep, and offered a prayer to God, emptying myself in unedited emotions.
 I concluded that prayer with these words:

 Forgive me, dear God, if I, even for a moment, placed more trust in nation, party, candidate, than in you.
 For YOU are my rock, my strength, my hope.
 Amen.

 Committed to continue the struggle and the journey with the assurance,

 We shall overcome,

 Each year, retired United Methodist Bishop Woodie W. White writes a "birthday letter" to the Rev. Martin Luther King Jr. in which he offers his perspective on the state of race relations, particularly in the United States.
 The first general secretary of the General Commission on Religion and Race of The United Methodist Church, he held that post until his election to the episcopacy in 1984.
-Retiring in 2004 after serving the Indiana Area and Northern Illinois Confernece, he was bishop-in-residence at Candler School of Theology at Emory University in Atlanta until May 2016.
+Retiring in 2004 after serving the Indiana Area and the Illinois Area (former Central Illinois and Southern Illinois conferences, now the Illinois Great Rivers Conference), he was bishop-in-residence at Candler School of Theology at Emory University in Atlanta until May 2016.